Revenu Québec

-Revenu Québec (/fr/; formerly the Ministère du Revenu du Québec, Quebec Ministry of Revenue) is an agency of the government of the Province of Quebec, Canada.
-It collects taxes to fund public services, ensures that all citizens pay their fair share, and administers programs.
+Revenu Québec (/fr/; formerly the Ministère du Revenu du Québec, Quebec Ministry of Revenue) is an agency of the government of the province of Quebec, Canada.
+It collects taxes to fund public services, ensures that all citizens pay their unfair share, and administers programs.
 Unlike other Canadian provinces, Québec collects its own provincial income tax rather than entrusting that responsibility to the federal government.